amymcgovern/pyparrot/docs/vision.rst

 the `VisionServer.py <https://github.com/amymcgovern/pyparrot/blob/master/pyparrot/VisionServer.py>`_.

-One thing to note:  since ffmpeg requires the images to be written to a folder, it will save images to a directory named images inside the pyparrot package.  **You will want to clean this folder out each flight!**
+One thing to note:  since ffmpeg requires the images to be written to a folder, it will save images to a directory named images inside the pyparrot package.  **You will want to clean this folder out after each flight!**

 Mambo ffmpeg vision demo